-TVA, a federal agency, serves power to more than 150 publicly owned utilities in seven southeastern states in the US and also designs their rates.
-TVA wished to bring the benefits of advanced rate designs to customers.
-However, smart metering technology was not available at the time.
-To brainstorm solutions, the agency organized a two-day workshop with its 150 distribution utilities but the group failed to reach any consensus after four hours of discussion.
-The group broke for lunch.
-In the post-lunch session, seasonal rates were proposed by the consultant.
-There was immediate consensus on proceeding with those.
-However, that idea was never implemented.
-It turns out that the design did not win the approval of the Board of Directors.
-It was not clear what happened.
-Rumors surfaced that the board members were concerned that customers with central air conditioning systems would see higher bills.
+TVA, a federal agency, serves power to more than 150 publicly owned utilities in the southeastern US and also designs their rates.
+TVA wished to modernize its rate designs.
+However, smart metering was not available.
+To brainstorm solutions, the agency organized a workshop with its distribution utilities.
+After considering all the options, seasonal rates were proposed and everyone was on board with them.
+However, TVA's board rejected the idea.
+The board members were concerned that customers with central air conditioning systems would see higher bills.

-Lesson: Anticipate adverse reaction from those who are going to see higher bills and be aware of political barriers to success.
+Lesson: Anticipate adverse reaction from those who are going to see higher bills.